 17 January 2026

-A 15km, 7hr course which feels easier than it sounds.
-Great views of Mt Fuji, and a chance to see the suspicious-and-iconic horse statue at Mt Jinba.
+A 15km, 7hr course which lets you skip some of the crowds of Mt Takao.
+The peak offers views of Mt Fuji, and a chance to see a suspicious-yet-iconic horse statue.

 Completing the 100 Famous Japanese Mountains are a bucket list item for many hikers in Japan (myself included), and many of Japan's best mountains are on this list.